wincent/clipper/README.md

 3. Enter Vim paste mode (`:set paste`)
 4. Paste the tmux copy buffer into the Vim buffer
 5. Write the file to a temporary location (eg. `:w /tmp/buff`)
 6. From the local machine, get the contents of the temporary file into the local system clipboard with `ssh user@host cat /tmp/buff | pbcopy` or similar

 # Solution

-OS X comes with a `pbcopy` tool that allows you to get stuff into the clipboard from the command-line.
+macOS comes with a `pbcopy` tool that allows you to get stuff into the clipboard from the command-line. `xclip` is an alternative that works on Linux.
 We've already seen this at work above.
 Basically, we can do things like `echo foo | pbcopy` to place "foo" in the system clipboard.

 tmux has a couple of handy commands related to copy mode buffers, namely `save-buffer` and `copy-pipe`.
 With these, you can dump the contents of a buffer to standard out.